TImada/solo5-embedded/docs/PORTING.md

 You can find several `cpu_***.{c,h}` files in the [solo5-frt repository](https://github.com/TImada/solo5/tree/frt/bindings).
 You will have to add corresponding processor architecture files if your target processor architecture is not yet included.

+## 6. Adding processor specific PMU functions to the `solo5-frt` package
+You can find processor specific PMU functions named as `frt_pmu_init` and `frt_pmu_read_cycle` in the [solo5-frt repository](https://github.com/TImada/solo5/tree/frt/tenders/frt/frt_pmu.c).
+You will have add PMU functions for your target processor (family) if they are not yet implemented.

-## 6. Adding a target processor to the ocaml-solo5-cross-frt package
+## 7. Adding a target processor to the ocaml-solo5-cross-frt package

 You can find processor specific settings below in [configure.sh](https://github.com/TImada/ocaml-solo5/blob/frt/configure.sh) of the ocaml-solo5-cross-frt package.